 Download DNG file, import it to Lightroom for mobile and copy settings to your photos.

 For more information, see: Lightroom Mobile Presets - Download DNG.

 Sometimes you want to find out which preset was used on the given photo.
 Preset Finder is meant to help you with that.

 Whether you want to know which presets other photographers use or you'd simply like to know which one of your own presets you used in the past on the given photo, Preset Finder has you covered.

 Upload your presets to PixelPeeper and drop a JPG image.
 Present Finder will:

-- show you which ones match the JPG (ordered by confidence score).
+- show you which ones match the settings in JPG (ordered by confidence score).

 See also: Frequently Asked Questions.